practice-pro/Terramik---Biomimetic-Nanobots-for-Heavy-Metal-Soil-Remediation/Defensive Publication.md

 ## **1. Background**
 Heavy metal contamination in soil poses a significant environmental challenge, affecting agriculture, groundwater quality, and human health.
 Existing remediation techniques such as phytoremediation, chemical immobilization, and soil washing are expensive, time-consuming, and often environmentally invasive.

 Advancements in **nanosensors, nanoIoT, and biomimetic nanotechnology** present an opportunity for cost-effective, scalable, and self-sustaining soil decontamination solutions.
-This defensive publication ensures open access to this technology, preventing restrictive patents that could hinder progress in environmental nanotechnology.
+This defensive publication ensures open access to this technology, preventing restrictive patents that could hinder progress in environmental nanotechnology.You can find the DoI here: [https://zenodo.org/records/15071484](https://zenodo.org/records/15071484).

 ---